GSA/digitalgov.gov/content/about/join-digitalgov.md

 ---
-permalink: /join-digitalgov/
+permalink: /join/
-title: Join DigitalGov
 layout: docs

+title: Join Digital.gov

+redirect_from:
+  - /join-digitalgov/
 ---

 Here, on DigitalGov, you can make government services and information better by sharing your tales, talents, and time.
 We know there&#8217;s a lot of innovation going on in agencies because we&#8217;ve seen it.
 We&#8217;ve seen the fruits of your experiments, read your strategies and RFPs, and watched you try new approaches to old problems.
 These are stepping stones, ladders, and accelerators for other agencies.

-## How can I contribute?
+### How can I contribute?

   * [**Send us your article ideas, pitch your story, or email your presentation** ideas](#guidelines "To send your article ideas, pitch your story, or email your idea for a presentation contact us").
   * [**Expand your skills** by working on digital gov&#8217;t projects](https://www.digitalgov.gov/join-digitalgov/open-opportunities-in-digitalgov/ "Open Opportunities in DigitalGov")!
 (For feds with .gov or .mil email accounts only).